richsalz/tls12-frozen-old/draft-rsalz-tls-tls12-frozen.md

 # IANA Considerations {#iana}

-IANA will stop accepting registrations for any TLS parameters {{TLS13REG}}
-except for the following:
+The following TLS registries are unchanged:

 - TLS Exporter Labels
 - TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs

+All other TLS registries will not accept any entry for TLS 1.2.
+If new TLS entries are created (for example, a new cipher suite), this requirement should be indicated by putting text in the Note column (added by {{I-D.ietf-tls-rfc8447bis}});
-Entries in any other TLS protocol registry should have an indication like "For TLS 1.3 or later" in their entry.
+something like "For TLS 1.3 or later" in their entry.
+As this document does not change the requirements around DTLS, the wording may need to be revised depending on context.

 --- back